nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 * A blog-post on using nssm to run a script as a windows background service can be found [here](https://nagasudhir.blogspot.com/2022/09/run-python-flask-server-as-windows.html)

 ## Conclusion
-* The python based Syslog server once setup, is quite robust without many external python library dependencies and can be used for small scale monolithic deplpyem
+* The python based Syslog server once setup, is quite robust without many external python library dependencies and can be used for small scale monolithic deployments
+* However, for complex Syslog server deployments, battle-tested and robust syslog server solutions like `rsyslog` can be used

 <hr/>